Short-term investments are for those who are looking for an investment option to invest for a shorter duration.

 Here are few investment products which you can consider for short term investment:

 For the who are less risk averse, savings account is the best option to invest in.
 Some banks are offering higher interest rate in SB account such as Yes Bank, Kotak Mahindra Bank and RBL.
 This is good for those keeping large amounts in their SB accounts.
+These banks can offer you an interest rate of as much as 7 per cent.

 Bank Fixed Deposits

 Bank deposits are another option that you could consider.
 However, the interest on these deposits could be low, if the tenure is very short.
 These instruments are very much taxable.
+Here again, interest rates have dropped dramatically, making yields very poor.

 Treasury securities or the treasury bills are offered by government and are a good investment option which offers high liquidity,and satisfying returns.
 The maturity dates vary from 91 days to 365 days.